xianchaoxiu/xianchaoxiu.github.io/group/index.md

 share: false
 ---

 I am recruiting self-motivated students with certain mathematical abilities and a strong interest in artificial intelligence.
-Welcome to email me (xcxiu (at) shu (dot) edu (dot) cn) for details!
 Here are the reading materials
 * <a href="../group/xiu.pdf" target="_blank" style="text-decoration:underline;"> Let's Begin to Study
 * <a href="../group/choi.pdf" target="_blank" style="text-decoration:underline;"> How to Publish a Paper
 * <a href="../group/brittman.pdf" target="_blank" style="text-decoration:underline;"> The Most Common Habits